Rochester Man, Abducted as a Child By His Mother, Advocates For Tougher Laws

 Knowing the law of the Convention by heart, it was not a surprise to me.
 What was, is the obtuse approach to the matter.
 Another new person in the department, telling me (without actually saying it) that “oh well… it’s been so long, that we really don’t see any way of helping your”.
 Pointing out the fact, that the United States government had given up on 2 US citizens much earlier in the past, was simply pointless at this point.

-Mind you, that 3+ years ago, Continue reading “The day your abducted child turns 16, US goverment sends you a sad letter.”
+Mind you, that 3+ years ago, Continue reading “The day your abducted child turns 16, US government sends you a sad letter.”